 Period of Agreement

-- Academic Term Occupancy: Occupancy of the assigned room is limited to the current academic term in session, commencing with the dates published by Residential Life for either returning students (August 24-25, 2020) or new students (August 23, 2020) move-in for fall term 2020.
+- Academic Term Occupancy: Occupancy of the assigned room is limited to the current academic term in session, commencing with the dates published by Residential Life for either returning students (August 24, 2021) or new students (August 22, 2021) move-in for fall term 2021.
 This agreement ends 24 hours after the Resident's last spring term final examination.
-Residence halls close for non-graduating students at 12:00 p.m. on Saturday, May 8, 2021.
-Graduating seniors may remain until 8:00 p.m. on Sunday, May 16, 2021, when the residence halls close.
+Residence halls close for non-graduating students at 12:00 p.m. on Saturday, May 14, 2022.
+Graduating seniors may remain until 8:00 p.m. on Sunday, May 22, 2022, when the residence halls close.
 Requests for extensions of this agreement must be made in writing according to the procedures established by the Office of Residential Life, which will determine whether or not approval will be granted and additional charges assessed.
-Any personal belongings remaining in the Resident's assigned room following the applicable departure time (or earlier termination of occupancy as provided in this agreement) may be disposed of by Colgate University in its sole discretion without further notice to the Resident.
+Personal belongings remaining in the Resident's assigned room following the applicable departure time (or earlier termination of occupancy as provided in this agreement) may be disposed of by Colgate University in its sole discretion and without further notice to the Resident.

 - Early Arrival and Late Departure Charges: This agreement is for specific dates.
 No early arrivals or late departures are permitted without prior approval from the Office of Residential Life.
 Failure to comply with this may result in the assessment of charges and/or disciplinary consequences.